KIT-ISAS/iviz/iviz_roslib/README.md

 publisher.Unadvertise(id);
 ```
 You can advertise a topic multiple times, for example if your application has multiple modules that use the same client.
-You will receive a different id each time.
+The client will only advertise it once in ROS, and you will receive a different id each time.
 If all the ids are unadvertised, the publisher will be disposed and the topic will be unregistered from the ROS system.

 Other things of interest: